 Calamus is an ancient herb used all over the world.
-It is respected for being an aid to digestive issues, brain, sugar, etc. Find out what this herb can do for you.
+It is respected for being an aid to digestive issues, brain, sugar, etc. Find out what are the benefits of this herb in this article.

 Our digestions have taken a huge hit, thanks to the modern day human's lifestyle and eating habits.
 Add to this the toxic gmos that are ripping apart our cells' normal functioning and then, we add some really red-flag inflammatory foods like dairy, gluten and meat - no wonder, humans have created havoc on their digestion and are now paying the brutal price of never-ending search for answers and better, more natural, holistic cures like herbs, and their oils.

 One herb of many benefits is calamus that grows in wetlands, marshes, and swamps.
 It is an aromatic plant and comes from the family Acoraceae.
 This beautiful herb, calamus (Acorus calamus), is called by many different names - sweet flag or sweet root, bitter root or sweet myrtle in English, vasambu in Tamil, bach in Hindi, and vacha in Sanskrit.
 Generally it's roots are used in herbal medicine.

 Used all over the world, calamus is also one of the most loved herbs in Ayurveda.
 American Indians to Europeans to Russians, Siberians, Indians, Egyptians, Turkish and Chinese - all have used this herb since thousands of centuries.
 In fact, calamus is even mentioned in the Bible.
 Calamus was mentioned in Chester Beatty papyrus VI around 1300 BC.
 In fact, in 17th century, this beloved herb almost went extinct due to high demand and over-harvesting.
 Calamus was used for perfumes, for bitters (e.g. Stockton bitters), alcohol, and as a flavor for foods.